HyperPolyX/hyperpolyx.github.io/_pages/about.md

 ---
 permalink: /
 title: "Hello there, I'm Axl!
 Like *The Middle*'s Axl.
-Here is a spirit!"
+A spirit for me!"
 author_profile: true
 redirect_from:
   - /about/